dhcgn/GoCommunicator/README.md

 ## Security

-For Message Encryption is use the standard JWE with ECDH_ES_A256KW and the EC P-384 from NIST.
-(Would like to use a different curve)
+For Message Encryption is use the standard JWE with ECDH_ES_A256KW and the EC P-384 from NIST and A256GCM an Authenticated encryption (AE) algorithm.
+(Would like to use a different curve, than the NIST Curves.)
-The target where the message is send (http post) to, is read from a TXT Record so this could be spoofed.
+The target where the message is send (http post) to is read from a TXT Record so this could be spoofed.

 ## User Story